SkillsUnion/tamkeen-cloud/0-welcome-to-cloud/3-required-hardware-software.md

 Homebrew is a package manager for MacOS that provides a single source of truth for which packages and package versions are installed.
 This is typically only relevant to command line packages; We typically do not install GUI applications via Homebrew.

-Homebrew typically manages OS-specific packages, e.g. `node`, and not application-specific packages, e.g. `react`.
+Homebrew typically manages OS-specific packages, e.g. `node`, and not application-specific packages, e.g. `aws`.
 Application-specific packages are typically managed by application-level package managers such as `npm` or `pip`.
 Application-specific packages are typically bundled and deployed together with an application, regardless of where those applications are running.

 ## Install and configure Git